We have much more to do and your continued support is needed now more than ever.

-May is Garden for Wildlife Month!
-It’s the perfect time to make your yard or garden space more attractive to birds, butterflies and other local wildlife.
-All wildlife need four things to survive and thrive: natural sources of food, water, cover and places to reproduce and raise their young.
+Now is the perfect time to make your yard or garden space more attractive to birds, butterflies, and other local wildlife.
+All wildlife need four things to survive and thrive: natural sources of food, water, cover, and places to reproduce and raise their young.

 Once you provide these four habitat components and commit to maintaining your yard or garden in a natural way, the National Wildlife Federation will recognize it as a Certified Wildlife Habitat in our Garden for Wildlife program.

-Here are four easy ways to provide the four habitat components to create a garden space that attracts birds, butterflies and all sorts of other wonderful “backyard wildlife” this month.
+Here are four easy ways to provide the four habitat components to create a garden space that attracts birds, butterflies and all sorts of other wonderful “backyard wildlife.”

 Habitat Provided: FOOD

 Native plants are the plant species that are naturally found in your region.
 They are adapted to the climate, weather, and soil types of their native region, so they generally thrive with little maintenance once established.
 Native plants also co-evolved with wildlife and provide food sources birds and butterflies need to survive, from berries, seeds, and nuts to nectar and leaves for butterfly caterpillars to eat.
 By supporting caterpillars and other insects, native plants also provide a critical protein source for backyard birds, the majority of which must feed their babies insects.
 Many native plants are highly ornamental and look great.

 We currently offer science-based native plant collections for 36 states.
 Shop now or sign up for our list to be notified when we offer plants for your area.